OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 #### Pre-defined computer type(s)

 - `tw-current`
   - One computer, to calculate both True Wind and Current (GPS Based, with possibly several time buffers).
+- `dew-point-computer`
+  - Calculate the dew point temperature if relative humidity and air temperature are available.

 > _Important_: Computers may need data coming from the various channels.
 Those data will be stored in a cache _if the property `init.cache` is set to `true`_.
 See below.